LeandroOrdonez/OnlineLDA4WebAPIs/README.md

   distributions and stores them as a text file in 'outcome/per-document-topics.txt' (based on the 'printtopics.py' script by Matthew D. Hoffman).
 * `dictnostops.txt`: A vocabulary of English words with the stop words removed.
+* `plot_topic_distributions.m`: A simple octave script for displaying the per-document topic distribution of the first 40 text files analized by the algorithm.
 * `onlinewikipedia.py` and `wikirandom.py` original scripts by Matthew D. Hoffman.
 * `README.md`: This file.
 * `COPYING`: A copy of the GNU public license version 3.